 Kepler Capital Downgrades EON SE (EONGY) to Hold

-EON SE (EONGY) received a Hold rating and a EUR10.00 price target from Kepler Capital analyst Ingo Becker yesterday.
-The company’s shares closed last Monday at $9.05, close to its 52-week low of $8.80.
+In a report released yesterday, Ingo Becker from Kepler Capital downgraded EON SE (EONGY) to Hold, with a price target of EUR10.00.
+The company’s shares closed last Monday at $9.59.

-According to TipRanks.com, Becker is a 1-star analyst with an average return of -3.7% and a 35.5% success rate.
+According to TipRanks.com, Becker is a 2-star analyst with an average return of -1.5% and a 43.9% success rate.
 Becker covers the Utilities sector, focusing on stocks such as Uniper SE, Centrica, and ENGIE SA.

-Currently, the analyst consensus on EON SE is a Moderate Buy with an average price target of $11.76.
+EON SE has an analyst consensus of Moderate Buy, with a price target consensus of $12.00.

 See today’s analyst top recommended stocks >>